Appointment and Dismissal of Officers

 • Length of tenure

-• Audit & Supervisory Board Members must have the necessary financial, accounting, and legal knowledge.
+• Audit & Supervisory Board members must have the necessary financial, accounting, and legal knowledge.

 The Company believes that he is sufficiently independent and has no risk of conflicts of interest with general shareholders.